-Restart Scheme - Claimants with a health condition or disability

-Contents

-Background

-Claimants with a fit note and awaiting a Work Capability Assessment (WCA) or awaiting a WCA outcome

-Claimants who do not have a fit note or have been found fit for work Actions for all referrals

-Examples

-Background

-The Restart Scheme has been designed to support a wide group of claimants with a range of needs and health conditions.
-The Restart Scheme providers will deliver intensive, personalised support to help participants overcome barriers to work and tailor support to meet the needs of the individual.
+Restart Scheme - Claimants with a health condition or disability Contents Background Claimants with a fit note awaiting a Work Capability Assessment or outcome Claimants who do not gave a fit note or have been found fit for work Action for all referrals Examples Background The Restart Scheme has been designed to support a wide group of claimants with a range of needs and health conditions.
+Restart Scheme providers will deliver intensive, personalised support to help participants overcome barriers to work and tailor support to meet the needs of the individual.
 The Restart Scheme will be suitable for most people in the target group.

-Claimants with a fit note, awaiting a Work Capability Assessment (WCA) or awaiting the WCA outcome

-Claimants eligible for the Restart Scheme, who have a fit note, awaiting a WCA, or the outcome of a WCA must not automatically be discounted for referral; however, consideration is needed on a case by case basis.

-You must:

-- use your knowledge of the individual claimant and the impact of their health condition and consider whether participation in the Restart Scheme can be considered a realistic and achievable goal - use your knowledge of the individual claimant and the impact of their health condition and consider whether it is reasonable to expect the claimant to meet the requirements of a mandatory programme: - if you consider it reasonable, the claimant should be referred to the Restart Scheme - if you consider that it is not reasonable to expect the claimant to comply with the requirements of a mandatory programme, you should not refer them to the Restart Scheme - if the claimant is within the first 14 days of their fit note, the provider must be advised at the warm handover that any work search activities will be voluntary until the 14 days expire.
-This requirement does not however prevent a referral to the Restart Scheme happening within the first 14 days of a health declaration being made

-Claimants that are treated as having Limited Capability for Work Related Activity should not be referred to the Restart Scheme.
+Claimants with a fit note awaiting a Work Capability Assessment or outcome Claimants eligible for the Restart Scheme who have a fit note, are awaiting a Work Capability Assessment (WCA) or the outcome of a WCA must not automatically be discounted for referral.
+However, consideration must be given on a case by case basis.
+The work coach must use their knowledge of the individual claimant, consider the impact of their health condition and determine - whether participation in the Restart Scheme can be considered a realistic and achievable goal - whether it is reasonable to expect the claimant to meet the requirements of a mandatory programme: - if you consider it reasonable, the claimant should be referred to the Restart Scheme - if you consider that it is not reasonable to expect the claimant to comply with the requirements of a mandatory programme, you should not refer them to the Restart Scheme Work-related requirements are switched-off for the first 14 days after a claimant reports that they are unfit for work.
+This can happen for a maximum of two periods of 14 days in any rolling 12-month period.
+The provider must be advised at the warm-handover if this applies and that any work search activities will be voluntary until the 14 days have expired.
+However, this requirement does not prevent a referral to the Restart Scheme being made within the first 14 days of a health declaration being reported.
+If the claimant is already a Restart participant when this applies, the provider must be informed of the change of circumstances and that any work search activities will be voluntary until the 14 day period has expired.
+Claimants who are treated as having Limited Capability for Work Related Activity must not be referred to the Restart Scheme.
 If a claimant has an appointee to manage their affairs and it has been decided they do not have capacity to accept a claimant commitment, a referral to the Restart Scheme cannot be made.

-It would not be appropriate to refer those with a life threatening disease to the Restart Scheme as we could not legally mandate them to it.

-Claimants who do not have a fit note or have been found fit for work

-Most people in this group will benefit from the support offered by the Restart Scheme.
-A referral to the Restart Scheme should be made for claimants within the Intensive Work Search Regime (IWSR) that have an ongoing health condition or disability, who:

-- do not have a current fit note or medical evidence - are not awaiting a WCA, or - have been found fit for work at a WCA and continue to submit a fit note or medical evidence for a condition which is the same (or substantially the same) as the condition on which the WCA decision was made

-Actions for all referrals
+It would not be appropriate to refer those with a life threatening condition to the Restart Scheme as we could not legally mandate them to participate.
+Claimants who do not have a fit note or have been found fit for work Most people in this group will benefit from the support offered by the Restart Scheme.
+A referral should be made for claimants within the Intensive Work Search Regime who have an ongoing health condition or disability and who: - do not have a current fit note or medical evidence - are not awaiting a WCA, or - have been found fit for work following a WCA and continue to submit a fit note or medical evidence for a condition which is the same (or substantially the same) as the condition for which the WCA decision was made Actions for all referrals The work coach must: